mdpiper/knowledge/macosx.md

 Toggle behavior with `Cmd-Shift-.` (that's the period).
 The behavior is global.

+## Magnifier

+Pressing `Ctrl-Option` turns on a magnification window.
+Use the mouse to move it around.

 ## System resource use

 Use the *Activity Monitor* app instead of `top`.